blacktau/blacktau-openauth/README.md

 An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Facebook (OAuth 2.0).

+### Blacktau.OpenAuth.AspNet.Authorization.Tumblr

+An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Tumblr (oAuth 1.0a).

 ### Blacktau.OpenAuth.AspNet.SessionStateStorage

 An implementation of the IStateStorageManager (required for the normal functioning of `Blacktau.OpenAuth.AspNet.Authorization`) that makes use of Asp.Net Core Sessions.